Planning Your Major or Minor

 In the first year, students begin to explore courses in the curriculum.
 First-year seminars, 100-level introductory courses, and 200-level lecture courses are all open to first years; the first-year seminar is especially encouraged.
 Students should take courses in multiple regions, especially those that were unavailable to them in their high schools.
 They should also study with several professors and begin to consider who might serve as their advisor.

 Potential majors may take a 100-level introductory course.
 They are encouraged to take 200-level lecture courses in a variety of fields and to consider the 200-level intermediate seminar on a topic of interest.
 During the spring semester, students will declare their majors; students may consult the history department's page on the value of a history major.
 They should contact their history advisors early in the semester to discuss their major programs.
 Students planning to study abroad should approach potential advisors even earlier and meet in the late fall or early spring to ensure that they will be able to complete the major.
 Those planning to be away for their entire junior year should take an intermediate seminar.
-Sophomore year is an excellent time to identify which departmental requirements might require planning to fulfill (one pre-modern course, three courses in African, East Asian, Latin American, or South Asian history) and begin to take these courses.
+Sophomore year is an excellent time to identify which departmental requirements might require planning to fulfill (one pre-modern course, four courses in African, East Asian, Latin American, or South Asian history) and begin to take these courses.

 In addition to completing the range of courses necessary to fulfill the requirements for the major, senior students are strongly encouraged to pursue their own research projects through 300-level advanced seminars, independent studies, or an honors project.
 Students should plan independent work with their advisors or with another member of the department well in advance of the start of the semester.
 At the close of senior year, departmental prizes are awarded.
 The departmental "Why Major or Minor in History" page has links to guides to potential careers for history majors.